ShahzadRasool/EECBVR/README.md

 #### NPCIntervention.cs
 Oversees NPC behaviors such as following the player, initiating conversations, or reacting to proximity.
 The script adds dynamic interactions through animations and audio, enhancing the sense of immersion and engagement.

+### Asset Integration and Customization
+The VR environment is built using a selection of assets from the Unity Asset Store, which were customized to deliver an interactive and cohesive experience optimized for virtual reality.
+These assets were tailored to meet the specific needs of the project and enhance user immersion.
+#### Simple Office Interiors - Cartoon Assets (S. Studios, 2023)
+- This asset provided the core elements for designing vibrant, cartoon-style office interiors.
+- Customizations included adjusting object placements, modifying interaction properties, and fine-tuning lighting to ensure a VR-optimized experience.
+- The asset can be accessed through URL: [3d package Unity](https://assetstore.unity.com/packages/3d/)

 ### Audios:
 - Background sound effects stored in the `Assets > EnvProject > Audios` folder.
 - Voice clips such as: